 Walking through the narrow streets of Castelmezzano and Pietrapertosa, surrounded by houses set into the rock, it’s a particular and interesting experience.
 You can enjoy of tours that offer visitors spectacular views of which usually can only enjoy the winged creatures!

-About winged creatures…. this unknown corner of paradise gives “fearless” or “not suffer from vertigo” and “adrenaline junkies”…. an unforgettable experience: the flight of the angel.
-It’s an amazing flight makes firmly harnessed and hooked to a steel cable suspended between the peaks from Castelmezzano to Pietrapertosa!
+About winged creatures… this unknown corner of paradise gives to “fearless” or “not suffer from vertigo” and “adrenaline junkies”… an unforgettable experience: the flight of the angel.
+It’s an amazing flight makes firmly harnessed and hooked to a steel cable suspended between the peaks from Castelmezzano to Pietrapertosa villages!

 The Park of the Dolomiti Lucane also offers the possibility to cross a small canyon, where the Caperrino creek flows, by a “Nepalese Bridge”; a structure 35 meters high that can only be crossed by 15 people simultaneously for safety.
 These are some exciting experiences you can live in this wonderful and unknown “corner” of Italy!